decentraland/documentation/content/creator/sdk7/getting-started/preview-scene.md

 Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to run the command again.

 {{< hint warning >}}
-**📔 Note**   Some scenes depend on communicating with an external server to carry out custom logic or store and retrieve data.
+**📔 Note**:  Some scenes depend on communicating with an external server to carry out custom logic or store and retrieve data.
 When previewing one of these scenes, you'll likely have to also run the server locally on another port.
 Check the scene's readme for instructions on how to launch the server as well as the scene.
 {{< /hint >}}